 It starts with me.
 Then it is everyone in the building.
 We soon become aware that this is more widespread, affecting at least part of the city.
 Public transit is down.
 I’m forced to walk home as are so many others.
 The sidewalks are streaming with disconcerted pedestrians.
 The streets are clogged with slow moving traffic.
 It being a very hot August day, many cars have their windows down, enabling me to catch snippets of radio reports.
 This mysterious cloud has mushroomed, encompassing fifty-five million people.

-Jeanette is living on Lawton Boulevard.
+Jeanette is living on Lawton Boulevard with her husband and young daughter.
+Jeanette feels simultaneously locked in and locked out.
 I tell her the password is “piet.”
 I’m thinking of Mondrian.
 She thinks I’m making fun of her piety.